cybera/synthi/manual/src/sections/Transformations.md

 to work directly with whatever the output of your function is, so you don't need to put any thougt into where to put it.

-When we push this code up to a transformation pipeline in ADI, it also needs to figure out how to get the data from where it's being stored into the format your function is expecting.
+When we push this code up to a transformation pipeline in Synthi, it also needs to figure out how to get the data from where it's being stored into the format your function is expecting.
 How does it do this?
 And what about that return value?
-How does ADI know what to do with the results?
+How does Synthi know what to do with the results?

 This is where the following decorator comes in: